myarotskaya/architecture-center/docs/data/technology-choices/olap-data-stores.md

 # Choosing an online analytical processing (OLAP) data store

-Online analytical processing (OLAP) is a technology that organizes large business databases and supports complex analysis.
-(For more information, see [Online analytical processing](../scenarios/online-analytical-processing.md).)
-This topic compares the main options for OLAP solutions in Azure.
+[Online analytical processing](../scenarios/online-analytical-processing.md) (OLAP) is a technology that organizes large business databases and supports complex analysis.
+This topic compares the options for OLAP solutions in Azure.

 ## What are your options when choosing an OLAP data store?
 In Azure, all of the following data stores will meet the core requirements for OLAP: